 Our final destination in the Southern Hemisphere was New Zealand’s North Island.
 Auckland Polo Club, home of the New Zealand Open, hosted James as their International HPA Instructor and as a Professional player, where he increased his international handicap.
 Playing and winning the 12 Goal ‘Tiger Building Charity Tournament’ with team Glendalough, James contiued his winning streak by playing for the Metro Law Cup and the McNicol Summer Cup.

 Auckland Polo School asked James to work with clients during chukkas to both educate and aid confidence.

 Barbados offers the most diverse experience for polo and non-polo enthusiasts alike.
-Fabulous beaches, restaurants, water sports, swimming with turtles and the odd shooting star thrown in – provides a fun and chilled holiday.
-Our guests also have the full compliment of polo available to them, from stick and ball sessions, instructional chukkas, to full on chukkas.
-We even arranged a catamaran tour of the West Coast ending with sunset at a bar with live music and dancing.
-Not a bad end to our Winter !
+Fabulous beaches, restaurants, water sports, swimming with turtles, and the odd shooting star thrown in – provide a fun and chilled holiday.
+Our guests also have the full complement of polo available to them, from stick and ball sessions, and instructional chukkas, to full-on chukkas.
+We even arranged a catamaran tour of the West Coast, ending with sunset at a bar with live music and dancing.
+Not a bad end to our Winter!